Sales controlling: definition, tasks & key figures

 The role of sales controlling in the company

-How is controlling to be classified?
+How should controlling be classified?

-Marketing, and Human Resources.
-It ensures that sales strategy and activities are in line with corporate goals and budget.
-In this way, it can ensure that sales and profit targets are met and that resources are used optimally.
+Sales Controlling works closely with other departments, such as financial controlling Marketing and Human Resources.
+It ensures that the sales strategy and activities are in line with the company's objectives and budget.
+In this way, it can ensure that sales and profit targets are achieved and resources are used optimally.

 Sales controlling and financial controlling are both part of corporate controlling and work closely together to ensure that corporate goals are achieved.
 While financial controlling is mainly concerned with monitoring and analyzing the company’s financial data, sales controlling focuses on monitoring and optimizing sales activities.

-Learn more about
+Learn more about Financial controlling .

 Strategic and operational sales controlling